Alice Foote MacDougall

-While in a New York café enjoying a cup of Teeccino with a friend who wanted to hear all about this new venture, Caroline reminisced that her great grandmother, Alice Foote MacDougall, had had a chain of coffee and waffle restaurants in New York during the early 1900’s.
-She then remembered that Alice had decorated each of her restaurants after a different Mediterranean scene.
-Suddenly, Caroline had a startling feeling that Alice was somehow inspiring this new venture!
+On a trip to New York while enjoying a cup of Teeccino with her sister, Caroline reminisced that their great grandmother, Alice Foote MacDougall, owned a chain of coffee and waffle restaurants in New York City during the early 1900’s.
+She then remembered that Alice had decorated each of her restaurants after a different Mediterranean city.
+Suddenly, Caroline had a startling feeling that Alice was somehow inspiring this

-Alice Foote MacDougall was the inspiration for the best selling book, Imitation of Life, by popular novelist Fanny Hurst.
-A film of the same name based on the book starring Claudette Colbert was made in the 1930’s.
+Alice Foote MacDougall’s life was the inspiration for the best-selling book, Imitation of Life, by popular novelist Fanny Hurst.
+A film of the same name based on the book starring Claudette Colbert was made in the 1930s.

-The beauty of the internet is that a number of people who were connected to Alice Foote MacDougall including distant relatives, a 101 year old former hostess at her restaurants, researchers on women in business and people who own collections of Alice’s pottery have all been able to connect with Caroline through internet searches.
+The beauty of the internet is that a number of people who were connected to Alice Foote MacDougall – including distant relatives, the 101‑year‑old former hostess, researchers on women in business and people who own collections of Alice’s pottery – have all been able to connect with Caroline through internet searches.
 Alice continues to intrigue us as we look back and try to understand the mindset of a woman in business in the 1920’s.